 The food of Cambodia is influenced by its Vietnamese and Chinese-neighbours, though made its own with local ingredients and a touch of French flair.
 It can also be a little disconcerting, with lively market vendors hawking everything from deep fried spiders and crickets to barbecued frogs.
 But creepy crawlies aside, it is a pretty kid friendly cuisine with plenty of noodles, rice and stir-fries that are generally milder in flavour than other Asian cuisines.
 If all else fails western food is easy to find, not that it got a look in with our fearless foodies.

 He said: “Let’s get something right out in to the open.
 Cambodian street food can be kind of confronting if you’re the squeamish type.
 Good job I’m not!
 Every market we visited was packed with people serving bags of fried crickets and bugs, tarantulas, snakes on a stick and frogs cooked every way imaginable.
 From little ones that were fried and served up like chips, to ones that were deep-fried in batter and giant Kermit-sized ones stuffed with spiced minced pork and lemongrass and served on a stick.
-Oh, and they actually do taste like chicken.
+Oh, and frogs actually do taste like chicken.
 There’s even a bug café, which you can read more about here, where I dined on tarantulas, waterbugs, silk worms, ants, scorpions, and every other creepy crawly critter you can imagine.

 But it’s not all so out there.
-Cambodian cuisine is really tasty and you’ll find awesome noodles, soups and stir-fries influenced by Vietnamese and Chinese cuisine as well as my favourite, the irresistible fish amok – a custardy curry packed with chilli, garlic, turmeric, galangal, lemongrass and zingy citrus.
+Cambodian cuisine is really tasty and you’ll find awesome noodles, salads, soups and stir-fries influenced by Vietnamese and Chinese cuisine as well as my favourite, the irresistible fish amok – a custardy curry packed with chilli, garlic, turmeric, galangal, lemongrass and zingy citrus.
 I’m craving one right now.”

 I know people always say that the people of the destinations they visit are friendly, mostly because they don’t leave the resorts and don’t deal with anyone outside of the service staff who are paid to be nice!
 But Cambodians, whether it’s the folk who are working in tourism, a mum walking through the market with her giggling kids or just a smiling-eyed old dude with his belly hanging out on a street corner, really are remarkably warm and welcoming.
 Despite the horrors and poverty that the people of this country have endured over the years they are resilient, forward thinking and cheerful.
 And besides the occasional pushy tout in some of the tourist zones, as a rule they’re sweet, patient, affectionate, very respectful and I luff them.